sunwu555/MultiAlgoForNNProb/README.md

 7.5, Then, hit Query(Arrow 4).

-7.6, Finally the results will be shown in the big box.
+7.6, Finally the results will be shown in the big box.(Arrow 5)

 Reference
 ---